neozl24/kanas-chatbot/README.md

 ## Backend

-To communicate with LLM service, you have to prepare your api key first.
+To access LLM service, you have to prepare your api key first.
-This api key must not be public to your clients, and that means you should have your own backend server, which communicates between your clients and LLM service.
+This api key must not be public to your clients, so that you need a backend server to store it.
+The backend server will communicate between your clients and LLM.

 This instruction will show how to write your own chat api in NodeJS.